zaldanaraul/serverless/docs/guides/variables.md

 If no `--stage` flag is provided, the second parameter defined in `${opt:stage, 'dev'}` a.k.a `dev` will be used and result in `${file(./config.dev.json):CREDS}`.

-## Reference Properties In serverless.yml
+## Reference Properties in serverless.yml

 To self-reference properties in `serverless.yml`, use the `${self:someProperty}` syntax in your `serverless.yml`. `someProperty` can contain the empty string for a top-level self-reference or a dotted attribute reference to any depth of attribute, so you can go as shallow or deep in the object tree as you want.